Oakraven79/pavlov_rcon_tcl/README.md

 For fun I added a "give all" button which cycles through all connected players and gives them the selected item.

+See screen shot [here](http://www.greatleapskyward.com/pavlov.jpg) (please note the data is faked to show the layout)

 ## Installation
 Step 0.
-Make sure your Pavlov server has RCON set up as per [http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Rcon_Overview_and_Commands]
+Make sure your Pavlov server has RCON set up as per [the Official Pavlov wiki](http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Rcon_Overview_and_Commands)

 Step 1.
-Go to www.python.org/downloads/ and install python 3.8 or above and get it working on your system.
+Go to [the Python website](http://www.python.org/downloads/) and install python 3.8 or above and get it working on your system.

 Step 2.
 Download the code as a zip (`Code` -> `Download zip`)